Hiking Gabriola Island - panoramic view

 Planning Your Visit

 The presence of bed and breakfasts, restaurants, and shops makes Gabriola suitable for multi-day hiking visits.
-Unlike more remote islands where camping might be the only overnight option, Gabriola's established tourism infrastructure supports various accommodation preferences.
+Unlike more remote islands where camping might be the only overnight option, Gabriola's established tourism infrastructure supports various accommodation preferences and budgets.

 Ferry scheduling remains the primary logistical consideration for any Gabriola hiking trip.
 The regular 20-minute crossing from Nanaimo provides predictable access, but hikers should build ferry wait times into their planning, especially during festival periods when the island's cultural events draw additional visitors to complement the outdoor recreation opportunities.